datea/datea-api/doc/TagApi.md

 Issue a JSON GET request to /api/v2/tag/autocomplete/ with a 'q' param:

-To atocomplete on "He":
+To autocomplete on "He":

 	/api/v2/tag/atocomplete/?q=He

 you'll receive a JSON with:

+	{
-	{	suggestions: ['Hello', 'Hey', 'Help']	}
+		suggestions: ['Hello', 'Hey', 'Help']
+	}

 ###POST

-Params needed for post to /api/v2/tag/ are:
+Params needed for POST to /api/v2/tag/ are:
 	{
 		tag 	: <tagname>, 		// required
 		title 	: <a title>			// optional string with better description